yunojuno/django-appmail/README.md

 ## Compatibility

-This project requires Django 4.0+ and Python 3.9+.
-Django 3.x support was dropped in version 7.0.
-If you require compatibility with older versions of Django, please use version 6.0 or earlier.
+This project requires Django 4.2+ and Python 3.9+.

 ## Background